awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 ## Service Connect considerations<a name="service-connect-considerations"></a>
 + Windows containers aren't supported with Service Connect\.
++ Tasks that run in Fargate must use the Fargate Linux platform version 1\.4\.0 or higher to use Service Connect\.
-+ Container instances must run the Amazon ECS\-optimized Amazon Linux 2 AMI, use the version `2.0.20221115` or later to use Service Connect\.
++ Container instances must run the Amazon ECS\-optimized Amazon Linux 2 AMI version `2.0.20221115` or later to use Service Connect\.
+You can't use Service Connect on other AMIs or operating systems\.
+Additional software is required, which is only in this AMI\.
++ Container instances must have the `ecs:Poll` permission for the resource `arn:aws:ecs:region:0123456789012:task-set/cluster/*`\.
+If you are using the `ecsInstanceRole`, you don't need to add additional permissions\.
+The `AmazonEC2ContainerServiceforEC2Role` managed policy has the necessary permissions\.
+For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.
++ You can't use capacity provider strategies to run services with Service Connect on Amazon EC2 instances\.
+Use the EC2 launch type for services with Service Connect\.
 + `External` container instance for Amazon ECS Anywhere aren't supported with Service Connect\.
 + Only services that use rolling deployments are supported with Service Connect\.
 Services that use the *blue/green* and *external* deployment types aren’t supported\.
-+ Tasks that run in Fargate must run the Fargate Linux platform version 1\.4\.0 or higher to use Service Connect\.
++ You can't use ECS deployment circuit breakers with Service Connect\.
+Before deleting a service with circuit breakers, you must update your services to remove the circuit breakers\.
+If you delete a service with both Service Connect and circuit breakers, you might have issues when you create services with the same configuration\.
 + Task definitions must set the task memory limit to use Service Connect\.
 For more information, see [Service Connect proxy](#service-connect-concepts-proxy)\.
 + Task definitions that set container memory limits for all containers instead of setting the task memory limit aren't supported\.